dashjoin/platform/README.md

 ### Creating a local Admin User

-After installing Dashjoin, no user is set up in the system.
+After installing Dashjoin, no user is set up in the system (a user can be defined via the environment variables - see below for more information).
 To set up the local development admin user, navigate to http://localhost:8080/#/setup.

 Choose a name, a username, and the password.